homecms/homecms/packages/mailer/README.md

 # @homecms/mailer

-A library for sending system emails from Home CMS.
+A library for sending system emails for Home CMS.
 [The documentation is available in the central repository](https://github.com/homecms/homecms).

 ## License